j0nem/addressbook-bundle/README.md

 ```

 # Notice
 The repository is designed to work for [a specific project](https://familienadressbuch.de).

+There is no "stable" version yet.